Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/terms of business trans.md

    4. Where delivery is in instalments and notice has been given that an interim payment is overdue, the Translator shall have the right to stop working on the Translation Task at hand until the outstanding payment is made or other terms agreed.

-   5. Any payment that is not made before the due date shall bear interest at the rate of three per cent (3%) above the base rate of our bank from time to time calculated on a daily basis from the date when such payment fell due until the date of payment.
+   5. Any payment that is not made before the due date shall bear interest at the rate of three per cent (3%) above the base rate of my bank from time to time calculated on a daily basis from the date when such payment fell due until the date of payment.

    6. This action shall be without prejudice to any sums due and without any liability whatsoever to the Client or any Third Party.